TumeloFRakgwahla/Online-Voting-System/README.md

 # 🗳️ Online Voting System

-A simple and beginner-friendly PHP web application that allows registered users to vote in an election.
-It includes voter authentication, vote tracking, and a feature to prevent multiple votes.
-Ideal for learning basic web development and PHP logic.
+A simple and beginner-friendly PHP web application that allows registered users to vote in an election without the need to stand in long queues.
+It features voter authentication, vote tracking, and prevents multiple voting.
+Ideal for learning basic web development, PHP logic, and building real-world solutions.

 ---